If you’re looking for ways to protect your identity, credit freezes and fraud alerts are two great options.

-Two easy ways to help mitigate the threat of identity theft are fraud alerts and credit freezes.
+There are two easy ways to help mitigate the threat of identity theft: fraud alerts and credit freezes.
 Both of these options can help prevent fraudulent activity from negatively affecting your credit score.
-Wondering what the difference is?
+Wondering what the difference is between fraud alerts vs. credit freeze?
 That’s why we’re here.

 A fraud alert forces companies to verify your identity before granting any new credit in your name.
 That usually means they’ll call you to confirm that it’s really you trying to borrow money or open a new credit card.
 A fraud alert is free and lasts one year.